 Submitted by Lakewood Chamber of Commerce.

-But they took on new meaning after Nov.
-29, 2009, when our four Lakewood police officers were murdered at a Parkland coffee shop.
+However, they took on new meaning after November 29, 2009, when our four Lakewood police officers were gunned down at a Parkland coffee shop.
 In the weeks after the tragedy, blue lights blazed throughout the region in memory of Sgt.
-Mark Renninger and officers Tina Griswold, Greg Richards and Ronald Owens.
+Mark Renninger and Officers Tina Griswold, Greg Richards and Ronald Owens.
 The Lakewood City Council voted blue lights as the official Christmas colors for Lakewood.